-- The importance of research in the daily activities of the professional accountant. - The definition and nature of professional accounting research. - The navigation steps to narrow one's research. - The U.S. Securities and Exchange Commission's view on the importance of research. - The role of research within a public accounting firm or within an accounting department of a business or governmental entity. - The basic steps of the research process. - The importance of critical thinking and effective communication skills. - The importance of research on the U.S. CPA exam.
+- The importance of research in the daily activities of the professional accountant. - The definition and nature of professional accounting research. - The navigation steps to narrow one's research. - The U.S. Securities and Exchange Commission's view on the importance of research. - The role of research within a public accounting firm or within an accounting department of a business or governmental entity. - The basic steps of the research process. - The importance of critical thinking and effective communication skills. - The role of data analytics in accounting and auditing research. - The importance of research on the U.S. Certified Public Accountant (CPA) exam.

-oday's accounting professionals, like other professionals, are witnessing a major transformation due to changes in the law, new services, technologies, and an ever increasing number of professional standards.
+Today's accounting professionals, like other professionals, are witnessing a major transformation due to changes in the law, new services, technologies, and an ever increasing number of professional standards.
 In the altered accounting and auditing landscape brought about by these dramatic changes, understanding how to perform accounting, auditing, tax, and business research is more important than ever.
 To develop effective skills in research and analysis, students and professionals need to apply their knowledge of research to everyday practical problems.
 In addition to accounting, auditing, and tax compliance, accountants are involved in such services as attestation reviews, forensic accounting, fraud examinations, and tax planning.
 Listening effectively and understanding opposing points of view are also critical skills for accountants, who often must present and defend their views through formal and informal communications.
 Professional research and communication skills are essential in this environment.

 Varying views and interpretations exist as to the meaning of the term research.
 In the accounting profession, research points to what accounting practitioners do as a normal, everyday part of their job.
 In today's environment, to become proficient in accounting, auditing, and tax research, they must possess the skills required to use various professional databases, which are increasingly available on the web.
-Using professional databases for research is even required on the CPA exam.
+Using professional databases for research is even required in the CPA exam.